brycewray/hugo-site/content/posts/2023/03/headers-up-vercel-edition/index.md

 So, if you've considered using Vercel Edge Functions with your non-Next.js project, go ahead and give it your best shot.
 It may require some hassles before you can make it work, but take heart: it *can* be done.

+**Note from the future**: Still more tests later indicated that otherwise identical sites load a bit more quickly, file-by-file, on Cloudflare Pages than on Vercel.
+One could guess this is because, in the case of the Vercel version, the `middleware.js` file is (as noted earlier) going "outside" Vercel to use Cloudflare Workers --- *vs.* what, for obvious reasons, is likely a more seamless integration between Cloudflare Pages and Cloudflare Workers.
+Staying in-platform can pay off, all other things being equal.
+{.box}

 <!--
 Managed at long last to get non-Next.js Edge Middleware working on Vercel.
 Had been frustrated in trying to convert a Cloudflare Worker for use with Vercel, mainly to create nonces for a Content Security Policy.
 Gave it yet another try yesterday and got the sucker to work. 🥳